sudo-master1/libinput-debounce-patcher-/README.md

 4. uses ninja to set build dir and install
 5. updates systemd-hwdb

+working on another method !!

+but this works as of now

-   DO NOT USE THE SCRIPT ITS STILL IN DEVLOPMENT AND USES AI AND DOESNT WORK USE THE ABOVE COMMAND FOR NOW !!!
+   DO NOT USE THE SCRIPT in the source code ITS STILL IN DEVLOPMENT AND USES AI AND DOESNT WORK USE THE ABOVE COMMAND FOR NOW !!!